jesustoachild/tuya_generic_thermostat/README.md

 Separate User-Defined Target Temperatures and AC Operating Temperatures: Allows setting separate user-defined target temperatures and operating temperatures for the air conditioner.
 For example, if the target room temperature is set to 24°C, the air conditioner can cool to 22°C to reach the target temperature more quickly.

-Tuya API Integration: Implements Tuya API calls with automatic reconnection in case of failure, ensuring reliable communication with the Tuya cloud.
+Tuya API Integration: Supports Tuya API calls with automatic reconnection in case of failure, ensuring reliable communication with the Tuya cloud.
+Note: This code is configured to work with Tuya's China server.
+If you are in other countries or regions, please replace the API URL in api_x.py from https://openapi.tuyacn.com to the appropriate data center URL for your location.

-Simplified Configuration: The configuration file has been streamlined by removing the heater_entity_id and keep_alive parameters, replacing them with four Tuya API IDs.
+Simplified Configuration: The configuration file has been streamlined by removing the heater_entity_id and keep_alive parameters, replacing them with four Tuya API IDs：
+  access_id
+  access_secret
+  remote_id
+  ac_id
+Before Using: Please install tuya-connector-python.
+For more details, visit tuya-connector-python GitHub page https://github.com/tuya/tuya-connector-python .
+To obtain your Tuya ID, visit Tuya Platform. https://platform.tuya.com/